shark121/Arbana/README.md

-# Next.js Event Ticket Marketplace
+# Arbana Event Ticket Marketplace

 ## Overview
 The **Next.js Event Ticket Marketplace** is a modern web application for buying and selling event tickets securely and efficiently.
 Built with **Next.js, React, Redis, Firebase, and TypeScript**, this platform provides a seamless experience for users looking to purchase or sell tickets online.